spackows/ICAAI-2024_RAG-CD/Natural-Questions/table-processing.md

 #### Content design comments
 - Table has no caption.
-- There should be a first column for "Variable", with rows having the values: Gm, a, e, ω, ϵ, and i
+- There should be a first column for "Variable", with rows having the values: Gm, a, e, ω, ϵ, and i.

 #### Lists
 [Full text](txt_org/Axial-precession.org.txt)